Melita (telecommunications company)

 Melita Limited, formerly Melita Cable, is a Maltese telecommunications company established in 1992.
+It is wholly owned by the Infrastructure team at Goldman Sachs Alternatives, having previously been owned by EQT AB (2019 to 2025) and by Apax Partners France (rebranded as Seven2), and Fortino Capital (2016 to 2019).
 It is a quadruple play provider that provides cable television, mobile telephone, broadband Internet, and fixed-line telephone services.
+Melita Business is the enterprise division of Melita Limited, providing connectivity, IoT and managed services to corporate, SME and public sector customers in Malta.

+Company History

 Melita was the first company to offer high-definition television in Malta through its Melita NetBox digital set-top box, introduced in 2010.

+In 2018, Melita took on the customer base of Redtouch Fone, a Maltese mobile virtual network operator (MVNO) which had operated on the Vodafone Malta network before ceasing service.

+In October 2019, Melita launched a new brand, melita.io, selling Machine to Machine (M2M) and Internet of Things (IoT) connectivity to businesses across Europe; it offers both cellular IoT as well as LoRaWAN IoT connectivity.

+Ownership history

 In 2016, the private equity investment funds Apax Partners France, today known as Seven2, and Fortino Capital acquired the company from previous financial investors GMT Communications Partners, MC iVenture Partners, Blackrock Communications and the Gasan Group.

-On May 23, 2019, it was acquired by EQT AB.
-In October, Melita launched a new brand selling Machine to Machine (M2M) and Internet of Things (IoT) connectivity to businesses across Europe; it offers both cellular IoT as well as LoRaWAN IoT connectivity.
+On May 23, 2019, it was acquired by EQT AB..
+On July 8, 2025, Melita announced that Goldman Sachs Alternatives had completed the acquisition of the Maltese firm.

+ESG

 The firm launched a charitable foundation in 2020 with initial funding of €500,000.
-It will be investing these funds in a range of projects focused primarily on the development of digital skills and creativity among young people in Malta and the conservation of Malta’s heritage and environment.
+The Melita Foundation supports a range of projects focused primarily on the development of digital skills and creativity among young people in Malta and the conservation of Malta’s heritage and environment.
+In late 2025, the outgoing owners, EQT Infrastructure gave a further donation to the foundation.

-On July 8, 2025, Melita announced that Infrastructure at Goldman Sachs Alternatives had completed the acquisition of the Maltese firm.